kinifi/emerald-game-engine/README.md

 Entites - contain the base framework for an object in a scene. position, etc.

 I cannot decide if I want different entity types such as iParticle, iShape, iSprite that entites can extend in order to get more features or if I should add components to entities that give those features.

+// Debug layout
+Similar to Flixel I would like to have a debugger that overlays the screen with ~ key.
+But if its a webbased game this won't be needed.
+Hm...